 As smartphone sales grow and new innovations come to market, phone case sales will also grow.
-According to a survey conducted by NDP in 2013, 75% of smartphone owners have a case for their phone.
-They report some more interesting findings:
+And according to a survey conducted by Statista in 2017, 79% of smartphone owners have a case for their phone.

-The same survey also found that there are 5 main groups of people who buy phone cases:
+A similar survey by NPD found that there are 5 main groups of people who buy phone cases:

 - Durable protection – these people are looking for a solid, quality case that will protect their phone

 - Fashion and style – this group of people places the utmost importance on the aesthetics of the case

 - Practical fashion – this group also cares about the case’s aesthetics, but they’re more sensitive to cost

 - Basic protection – this group is the least selective; they want a functional case to protect their phone, but they’re not particularly picky